-Apps are the small icons you see on your iPad, tablet, or phone (you don't get apps on laptops and computers).
-They are programmes that serve different purposes and allow us to do different things (i.e. video calling, online shopping, or checking the time).
+Apps are the small icons you see on your phone, tablet, laptop or computer.
+They are programs that serve different purposes and enable us to keep up to date with information, stay in touch with others, enrich our hobbies, and help us with practical everyday tasks, e.g. video calling, online shopping, or checking the time.

-Your device will come with some apps already downloaded, but you have to download additional apps yourself from the App Store (if you have an Apple device) or Google Play Store (if you have an Android device).
+Your device will come with some apps already downloaded, but you have to download additional apps yourself from the App Store if you have an Apple device, or Google Play Store if you have an Android device.
+Most apps require you to create an 'online account' using an email and password.